StaPH-B/staphb_toolkit/docs/using_tk.md

-                        Configuration file for container images and tags; if none provided, configuration will be set to staphb_toolkit/core/docker_config.json --overide_path        Overide the automatic path mounting that is performed for docker containers.
-  --list, -l            List all of the software available in the toolkit.
+                        Configuration file for container images and tags; if none provided, configuration will be set to staphb_toolkit/core/docker_config.json --list, -l            List all of the software available in the toolkit.

 custom program execution: